wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-tableau-data-connectivity/includes/6-summary.md

 - Basic Power BI concepts around data connections

-- Data transformation techniques by using Power Query editor
+- Data transformation techniques using Power Query editor

 - How to create and manage relationships in Power BI Desktop